scalamolecule/molecule-web/docs/database/transaction/delete.md

 )
 ```

 Beware that ownership applies recursively!
-So, if we had definied a further ownership from InvoiceLine to another namespace, this would have been deleted too when an Invoice is deleted.
+So, if we had defined a further ownership from InvoiceLine to another entity, this would have been deleted too when an Invoice is deleted.

 ##### [<i class="fas fa-handshake" style="margin-right: 4px;"></i> Delete action compliance tests](https://github.com/scalamolecule/molecule/tree/main/db/compliance/shared/src/test/scala/molecule/db/compliance/test/action/delete)